 It is likely that a visitor stumbled upon your website after searching Google or clicking on a social media link.
 A prospect is now in sight.
 You might have a visitor browse your product listings or a few blog posts.
 At some point, you offer him or her the chance to subscribe to your email list.

 Leads are created when visitors complete your form.
 Customers can now be reached by email, phone, or text message – or any combination of these methods.
 You’ll tend to get more leads when you send them information about new blog posts, offer special offers, or other compelling messages.
 Consider offering a coupon code.
-As visitors progress through the sales funnel, the marketing funnel narrows.
+As visitors progress through the digital marketing funnel, the sales funnel narrows.
 As a result, you’re going to have more prospects at the top of the funnel, and fewer buyers at the bottom, but you should also become more targeted in your messaging.

 You may not have intentional stages in your sales funnel, but funneling occurs on some level regardless.
 The number of customers you end up generating will increase dramatically when you use a specific approach, especially if you want to grow an online business.
-With our model, the well-designed sales funnel includes six essential stages for ultimate success.
+With our model, the well-designed digital marketing funnel includes six essential stages for ultimate success.
 These stages are:

 You can’t sell anything if people aren’t aware of your products or business.
 Before beginning the sales process, you first need to reach new prospects to build an audience to sell to.